ronjzim/Stock-Trader/README.md

 portfolio depending on the API and SECRET KEYs you have entered.
 The Bot is designed to Scan through the S&P 500 US equities daily and automatically buy and sell shares based on set parameters.

-Shares bought and Stocks scaned are configurable
+Shares bought and Stocks scanned are configurable

 Buying Parameters:
 A stock will be purchased if the daily return is greater than or equal to 5%, the 1 week, 1 month, and 3 month return is positive, but